jonifen/jonifen-web/content/blog/post/2014/canon-350d-windows-7-x64.md

-+++
+---
-author = "Jon"
+author: "Jon"
-date = "2014-02-09T14:47:00Z"
+date: "2014-02-09T14:47:00Z"
-description = "I have a Canon 350D which I was struggling to download the photos from onto the computer since upgrading it to Windows 7 64-bit." tags = ["photography", "techsupport"] title = "Installing a Canon 350D on Windows 7 x64" type = "post"
+description: "I have a Canon 350D which I was struggling to download the photos from onto the computer since upgrading it to Windows 7 64-bit."

-+++
+tags: ["photography", "techsupport"]
+title: "Installing a Canon 350D on Windows 7 x64"
+type: "post"

+---

 I have a Canon 350D which I was struggling to download the photos from onto the computer since upgrading it to Windows 7 64-bit.
 I'd looked around for drivers, but Canon haven't made any 64-bit drivers for that camera (we have had it nearly 8 years) so I was wondering how I'd get around the problem.
 I eventually came across the site of someone else in the same situation who has blogged the following: